First of all: Apologies for not posting for a long time. The reason? I was having too much fun with node.js and the Joyent Cloud :).

 Now here’s how Mandelbrot 2.0 works:

-On this page, click anywhere within the image to set a new center for the image computation.
+On this page (no link, this page is no longer available.), click anywhere within the image to set a new center for the image computation.

 Click on “Zoom” to zoom into the set, and on “Zoom out” to back out.
 The math says there’s infinite detail hidden in the set.
 The limits of floating-point calculations will put an end to this but as soon as I start seeing precision errors, I’ll work on a more precise implementation.

 The amount of detail is limited by the maximum number of iterations.
 If after a few rounds of zooming into the image the black areas start to look boring, hit the “more details” button and you should see more cool stuff.
 This simply doubles the maximum number of iterations for the computation.

 There’s some anti-aliasing, too: If you select one of the anti-aliasing options, the image will be generated at a larger resolution (3x3 or 5x5), then shrinked into the target resolution using one of two filtering methods (simple Gaussian or the more sophisticated Mitchell-Netravali filter).
 In theory, this should make the image smoother.
 In practice, the infinite detail of the set counters that a bit.
 Still worth a try.